brandur/sorg/content/articles/sortsupport.md

 still happens quickly, but it's slower than comparing values readily available in memory.

 {{Figure "An array of sort tuples."
-(NewImgSrcAndAlt "/assets/images/sortsupport/sort-tuples.svg" "An array of sort tuples.")}}
+(ImgSrcAndAlt "/assets/images/sortsupport/sort-tuples.svg" "An array of sort tuples.")}}

 SortSupport augments pass-by-reference types by bringing a representative part of their value into the sort tuple to